Hints & Tips

-It sounds obvious, but there’s no point in moving to software which is even more confusing than your existing spreadsheet.
+It sounds obvious, but there’s no point in moving to software that's even more confusing than your existing spreadsheet.
 Before you commit to anything you’ll want to trial it, practising setting up, editing, and deleting shifts, as well as assigning and reassigning them.
 If possible it’s useful to find software with a free version; this lets you get to grips with the main features without the pressure of a countdown hanging over you.
 We recommend running the schedule for a couple of employees in both your existing and trial systems for a few weeks so that you can check that the new system is doing everything you expect it to.

 A big advantage of a cloud-based online solution is allowing employees to clock-in for their shifts on their phones.
-Not only does this mean that employees don’t have to waste time at the beginning and end of their shifts in trekking to a central location to log their attendance but it also makes it far more difficult for staff members to clock-in on behalf of their colleagues.
+Not only does this mean that employees don’t have to waste time at the beginning and end of their shifts trekking to a central location to log their attendance but it also makes it far more difficult for staff members to clock in on behalf of their colleagues.
 This helps to keep your records accurate both for payroll and for emergencies.

 Speaking of mobiles, you’re definitely going to want to make sure that your chosen software works on mobile just as well as – if not better than – on desktop.
 Trust us, you don’t want to have to use a computer for every minor shift change.
 Ideally, the software will have been specifically designed for mobile with an interface in line with the desktop version so that it’s familiar without being held back by it.
 Make sure that you test on mobile before you commit, and ask a team member to check the employee view.
-There’s no point in finding software which is great for you if your team refuse to use it!
+There’s no point in finding software that's great for you if your team refuse to use it!

-There are plenty of great shift scheduling systems out there and even more types of human resource management software but if the systems you use don’t talk to one another then you’re quickly going to get fed up of having to populate both with overlapping information.
+There are plenty of great shift scheduling systems out there and even more examples of human resource management software but if the systems you use don’t talk to one another then you’re quickly going to get fed up of having to populate both with overlapping information.
 If you’re already updating your scheduling process it might be a good time to review your HR systems too; there’s nothing more irritating than having information spread between systems, or accidentally scheduling employees who are unwell or on holiday.
-Keep an eye out for software which integrates with other systems or has a built-in HR section.
+Keep an eye out for software that integrates with other systems or has a built-in HR section.
 That way you can handle shifts, availability, sickness, and annual leave all in one place.

 ‘Bigger is better’, that's what they say, right?
 Occasionally that’s not true though – a system can be as big and high-tech and sprawling as anything but if it isn’t intuitive to use then it can be completely useless.
-This is something which you’ll particularly need to look out for in the older and more established shift scheduling solutions.
+This is something you’ll particularly need to look out for in the older and more established shift scheduling solutions.
 They’ve certainly got all the bells and whistles, but as systems grow they often become overcomplicated and lose sight of the user-friendly designs they started with.
-That’s not to say that they’re no good; if you need all of the features which they offer then they’re well worth considering.
+That’s not to say that they’re no good; if you need all of the features that they offer then they’re well worth considering.
 Before you commit to any software make sure that you'll use the features though, and that they're straightforward.
-If that’s not the case then you might be better off looking for something which prioritises the user experience.
+If that’s not the case then you might be better off looking for something that prioritises the user experience instead.